2008 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The CoinValueChecker App helps collectors quickly identify rare varieties and error coins by comparing your quarters against verified examples with current market values.

 Recognizing the design elements helps collectors identify authentic coins and assess condition accurately.
-The 2008 quarters share common features with the entire State Quarters series while incorporating unique state-specific designs that set each release apart.
+The 2008 quarters share common obverse features with the entire State Quarters series while incorporating unique reverse designs for each of the five final states.

 The Obverse Of The 2008 Quarter

 The obverse features John Flanagan’s portrait of George Washington facing left, modified by William Cousins to accommodate the State Quarters program.
-The design relocates several inscriptions from the reverse to create space for state designs.
+The modification relocated several inscriptions from the reverse to free up space for state-specific designs.

 “United States of America” arcs along the top rim, while “Quarter Dollar” appears at the bottom.
 “Liberty” sits to the left of Washington’s profile, and “In God We Trust” appears to the right behind his neck.
-The mint mark (P, D, or S) is positioned below the ribbon tied in Washington’s hair.
+The mint mark — P (Philadelphia), D (Denver), or S (San Francisco) — is positioned below the ribbon tied in Washington’s hair.

 The Reverse Of The 2008 Quarter

-Each 2008 quarter reverse shares standard elements positioned consistently across all five designs.
-The state name appears at the top, with “2008” and “E Pluribus Unum” at the bottom.
-Each coin displays its statehood date.
+Each 2008 quarter reverse shares standard elements: the state name at the top, “2008” and “E Pluribus Unum” at the bottom, and the state’s admission year.

 The five state-specific designs are:

-Oklahoma (1907): Scissortail Flycatcher in flight above Indian Blanket wildflowers, symbolizing the state’s native prairie heritage and abundant wildlife
+Oklahoma (1907): Scissortail Flycatcher in flight above Indian Blanket wildflowers, representing the state’s native prairie heritage.
+The design was engraved by Phebe Hemphill and released January 28, 2008.

-New Mexico (1912): Zia sun symbol centered over a topographical state outline, with “Land of Enchantment” motto representing Native American cultural influence
+New Mexico (1912): The sacred Zia sun symbol from the Zia Pueblo people, centered over a topographical state outline, with the “Land of Enchantment” motto.
+The Zia symbol’s central circle represents life and love without beginning or end.

-Arizona (1912): Grand Canyon spanning the coin’s width with a Saguaro cactus in the foreground, separated by a “Grand Canyon State” banner
+Arizona (1912): The Grand Canyon spanning the coin’s width with a Saguaro cactus in the foreground, separated by a “Grand Canyon State” banner — deliberately placed to acknowledge that Saguaro cacti don’t actually grow near the canyon.

-The standard clad quarters measure 24.3 millimeters in diameter and weigh 5.67 grams.
-The edge features reeding (vertical grooves) around the coin’s circumference, a traditional security feature.
+Standard clad quarters measure 24.3 millimeters in diameter and weigh 5.67 grams.
+The edge features reeding (vertical grooves), a traditional security feature dating back to early American coinage.

 The composition consists of outer layers of copper-nickel (75% copper, 25% nickel) bonded to a pure copper core.
-The cupronickel cladding comprises one-third of the total weight, creating an overall composition of 8.33% nickel and 91.67% copper.
+The overall composition works out to 8.33% nickel and 91.67% copper.

 Also Read: Washington Quarter Value (1932-1998)